jeff4/bionotes.github.io/index.md

 * As a result of technology like the [gene chip](https://en.wikipedia.org/wiki/DNA_microarray), have identified 3,500 Mendelian diseases in humans as of 2013.

 ### Improvement in DNA Sequencing
+* [Illumina sequencing](https://www.ebi.ac.uk/training/online/course/ebi-next-generation-sequencing-practical-course/what-next-generation-dna-sequencing/illumina-), which is one of several Next Generation Sequencing (NGS) aka <a href="https://en.wikipedia.org/wiki/DNA_sequencing#High-throughput_sequencing_(HTS)_methods">high-throughput sequencing</a> .
+These are all advances over earlier Sanger dideoxy DNA sequencing.
-* Rather than using Sanger dideoxy DNA sequencing, new method provides *only* dideoxy NMP nuecleotide, and take a fluorescent picture for each nucleotide added.
+* Illumina sequencing provides *only* dideoxy NMP nuecleotide, and take a fluorescent picture for each nucleotide added.
 * 3 billion different spots can all sit on a single glass slide.
-Each spot has a probe aka primer with a specific sequence that will grab DNA that washes onto it, and PCR amplifies.
-This process can read about 100 bp before falling off per DNA strand.
+Each spot has a probe aka primer with a specific sequence that will grab DNA that washes onto it
+* Each little spot has a mini-PCR reaction module which amplifies the DNA that attaches
+* This process can read about 100 bp before falling off per DNA strand.
 This means 3 billion spots * 100 bp per spot = 300 billion bp all measured on a single slide.
 And since you can do this operation in both strand directions, you can actually do 600 billion bp on a single slide!
+* Illumina has a [comparison page for NGS vs. Sanger Sequencing](https://www.illumina.com/science/technology/next-generation-sequencing/ngs-vs-sanger-sequencing.html).
+See also the [overall Wiki page](https://en.wikipedia.org/wiki/DNA_sequencing) describing the history and breadth of DNA sequencing techniques.

 ## Lecture 19: Secrets of the Human Genome
+* October 9, 2020
+* What are the elements of the genome?
+Genomics tries to look at the big picture, as an integrated whole–as distinct from its forebears biochemistry and genetics.
+* Draft genome announced June 2000, published February 15, 2001.
+* 99.3% complete draft announced April 2003, officially published October 2004.

+### General observations
+* Highly uneven distribution of genes.
+Some regions are very dense with genes, other regions are sparse with genes.
+On average, about 7 genes every million bases.
+	* Some regions have 40 genes per Mb.
+Other regions have 0 genes across a Mb–called  a "gene dessert".

 ## Lecture 20: Observing the Genome to Probe Function